pabloFuente/full-teaching/README.md

 The script `BuildFrontJarAndRun.sh` builds the FrontEnd with angular-cli, copies all generated files to the Backend `static` folder, builds and generates the jar with maven and runs the jar file.

 Go to `http://localhost:5000/` and there you have it!
+Every time you modify the Front or Back, you can just execute `BuildFrontJarAndRun.sh` and all the changes will be applied.

 ## :heavy_exclamation_mark: **IMPORTANT**: